ChungYi347/iHMR/README.md

    - Download `basicModel_f_lbs_10_207_0_v1.0.0.pkl`, `basicModel_m_lbs_10_207_0_v1.0.0.pkl`, and `basicModel_neutral_lbs_10_207_0_v1.0.0.pkl` from [here](https://smpl.is.tue.mpg.de/) (female & male) and [here](http://smplify.is.tue.mpg.de/) (neutral) to `${Project}/weights/smpl_data/smpl`.
 Please rename them as `SMPL_FEMALE.pkl`, `SMPL_MALE.pkl`, and `SMPL_NEUTRAL.pkl`, respectively.
    - Download others from [Google drive](https://drive.google.com/drive/folders/1wmd_pjmmDn3eSl3TLgProgZgCQZgtZIC?usp=sharing) and put them to `${Project}/weights/smpl_data/smpl`.

 2. Download DINOv2 pretrained weights from [their official repository](https://github.com/facebookresearch/dinov2?tab=readme-ov-file#pretrained-models).
-We use `ViT-B/14 distilled`.
+We use `ViT-B/14 distilled (without registers)`.
 Please put `dinov2_vitb14_pretrain.pth` to `${Project}/weights/dinov2`.
 These weights will be used to initialize our encoder. **You can skip this step if you are not going to train SAT-HMR.**

 3. Download pretrained weights for inference and evaluation from [Google drive](https://drive.google.com/file/d/12tGbqcrJ8YACcrfi5qslZNEciIHxcScZ/view?usp=sharing).
 Please put them to `${Project}/weights/sat_hmr`.